-While we spend so much time scouting for the perfect mattress and investing in one, it is equally important to discipline our habits to ensure we sleep well.
+While we spend so much time perfect mattress and investing in one, it is equally important to discipline our habits to ensure we sleep well.

 Healthy living largely involves healthy eating.
 The right eating habits can help us feel light and happy and even ensure we sleep peacefully.
 After all when our body is overloaded with food and toxins, we begin to feel sluggish and it is but natural for us to then get restless and depressed.

 Remember it is not just “what you eat” but your overall eating habits that go a long way in ensuring good health, good sleep and quality of old age.